AcutronicRobotics/MARA/README.md

 ## Packages

+In this section we will install all the necessary dependencies in order to be able to launch MARA.

 - `hros_cognition_mara_components`: Transformations between JointTrajectory messages and module specific HRIM messages.
 - `individual_trajectories_bridge`: Bridge to connect ROS and ROS 2.0.
 - `mara_bringup`: roslaunch scripts for starting the MARA.